 Home has a character all its own.
-Across from the post office at the intersection of Key Peninsula Highway and Herron Road, there is a great photo op of an old house that stands over the water.
-If you go the opposite direction, you have A Street, which runs right along the water.
+Across from the post office at the intersection of Key Peninsula Highway and Herron Road, a great photo op of an old house that stands over the water.
+If you go in the opposite direction, you have A Street, which runs right along the water.
 It makes for a lovely, picturesque walk.

-Dining, Gas, and Other Amenities
+Gas, and Other Amenities